oscdoctest/Qi-Docs/docs/Qi_Types.rst

 .. _Qi_Types_topic:

 .. contents:: Topics in this section:
-    :depth: 3
+    :depth: 2

 Types
 =====

-Qi stores streams of events and provides convenient ways find and associating events.
-Events are stored in streams, called QiStreams.
-A QiType defines the shape or structure of the event in a QiStream.
+The Sequential Data Store (SDS) stores streams of events and provides convenient ways to find and associate events.
+Events are stored in streams, called SdsStreams.
+An SdsType defines the shape or structure of the event in an SdsStream.

-QiTypes can define simple atomic types, such as integers, floats, strings, arrays and dictionaries or they can define complex types using QiTypes.
-Define complex, nested types using the Properties collection of a QiType.
+SdsTypes can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or they can define complex types using SdsTypes.
+You can define complex, nested types using the Properties collection of an SdsType.

-A QiType used to define a QiStream must have a Key.
+An SdsType used to define an SdsStream must have a Key.
 A Key is a Property, or a combination of Properties that constitute an ordered, unique identity.
 The Key is ordered, so it functions as an index; it is known as the Primary Index.
 While a timestamp (DateTime) is a very common type of Key, any type that can be ordered is permitted.
-Other indexes (secondary indexes), are defined in the QiStream.
+Other indexes (secondary indexes), are defined in the SdsStream.
 Indexes are discussed in greater detail here: :doc:`indexes`

-A QiType is referenced by its identifier or Id field.
-QiType identifiers must be unique within a Namespace.
+An SdsType is referenced by its identifier or Id field.
+SdsType identifiers must be unique within a Namespace.

-QiTypes are immutable; after a QiType is created it cannot be changed, and it can only be deleted if no streams reference it.
+SdsTypes are immutable; after an SdsType is created it cannot be changed, and it can only be deleted if no streams reference it.

-QiType management using the .NET Qi Client Libraries is performed through the ``IQiMetadataService``.
+SdsType management using the .NET Sds Client Libraries is performed through the ``ISdsMetadataService``.
-Create the IQiMetadataService using one of the ``QiService.GetMetadataService()`` factory methods.
+You can create the ISdsMetadataService using one of the ``SdsService.GetMetadataService()`` factory methods.

-Only QiTypes used to define QiStreams need to be added to Qi.
-QiTypes that define Properties or base types are contained within the parent QiType and do not need to be added to Qi independently.
+Only SdsTypes used to define SdsStreams need to be added to the Sequential data store.
+SdsTypes that define Properties or base types are contained within the parent SdsType and do not need to be added to Sds independently.

-The .NET libraries provide QiTypeBuilder to help build QiTypes from .NET types.
-QiTypeBuilder is discussed in greater detail below.
+The .NET libraries provide SdsTypeBuilder to help build SdsTypes from .NET types.
+SdsTypeBuilder is discussed in greater detail below.

-The following table shows the required and optional QiType fields.
-Fields that are not included are reserved for internal Qi use.
+The following table shows the required and optional SdsType fields.
+Fields that are not included are reserved for internal Sds use.

 +------------------+-------------------------+-------------+-------------------------------------+